arkq/bluez-alsa/doc/bluealsactl.1.rst

     for soft-volume on, or **off**, **no**, **false**, **n** or **0** for soft-volume off.

-delay-adjustment *PCM_PATH* [*ADJUSTMENT*]
+client-delay *PCM_PATH* [[-]\ *DELAY*]
-    Get or set the DelayAdjustment property of the given PCM for the current codec.
+    Get or set the ClientDelay property of the given PCM.

-    If the *ADJUSTMENT* argument is given, set the DelayAdjustment property for the current codec in the given PCM.
+    If the *DELAY* argument is given, set the ClientDelay property for the given PCM.
 This property may be used by clients to adjust the reported audio delay and may be useful with PCM devices that do not report an accurate Delay property.

-    The *ADJUSTMENT* value is in milliseconds and must be a decimal number with optional sign prefix (e.g. **250**, **-500**, **+360.4**).
+    The *DELAY* value is in milliseconds and must be a decimal number with optional sign prefix (e.g. **250**, **-500**, **+360.4**).
 The permitted range is [-3276.8, 3276.7].